navgang/GithubBot/README.md

 - **Open an issue** in the GitHub repository.
 - **Join our community** on Discord or Slack (links to be provided).
-- **Check the documentation** for more detailed guides and FAQs.
+- **Check the documentation** in the `scripts` folder for more detailed guides and examples.

-Thank you for using OpenAI GitHub Assistant!
-We hope it makes your GitHub experience smoother and more enjoyable.
+Thank you for your interest in contributing to OpenAI GitHub Assistant!
 Happy coding!